2013-2014 Adjunct Instructor Information

 Classes: Self Defense For Women, Poekoelan Kung Fu

 Richard Hammerstrom is an Emmy and Telly award winning Television Director, Editor and Producer and has worked on numerous documentaries, special events, music performance and concert programs.
-Richard earned his Bachelor of Arts in
+Richard earned his Bachelor of Arts in Film and Television from Washington State University.

 In addition to television production, Richard's other passion is sailing and teaching the art of sailing.
 He has been sailing since high school in a variety of craft, ranging from 26' sloops to 42' ketches in waters ranging from the Puget Sound, the Columbia River, to San Francisco Bay and the Pacific Ocean.
 Specializing in Navigation and Piloting, Richard received his maritime education at the College of Alameda in Alameda, California.
 Currently he shares his passion for sailing as an instructor at Lewis & Clark.